Ra and the Sun Gods

 For decades, the Upper Kingdom had been perilous, chaotic: roving bands, graverobbers, and always the threat of Nubian invasion.
 But no longer.
 By shield and by spear, the pharaoh’s brother has brought this frontier to heel, and now Senu, as prince, has been sent to observe the army’s progress.

 He might be nervous, but he’s excited too.
 How many stories has Senu heard of his illustrious uncle: this man tough as a crocodile.
-Hardy as a bull.
+Hardy as a hippo.

 ‘And cunning as a desert fox, don’t they say?’